IVSoftware/IVSoftware.Portable.Reconciler/README.md

 #### Categories

-- Items that are only contained in the A list.
+- [OnlyInA]  - Items that are only contained in the A collection.
-- Items that are only contained in the B list.
+- [OnlyInB]  - Items that are only contained in the B collection.
-- Items that are contained in both lists, where A has the newer time stamp.
+- [NewerInA] - Items that are contained in both lists, where A has the newer time stamp.
-- Items that are contained in both lists, where B has the newer time stamp.
+- [NewerInB] - Items that are contained in both lists, where B has the newer time stamp.
-- Items whose sort criteria and time stamps are identical.
+- [Equal]    - Returns a Tuple containing tems whose sort criteria and time stamps are identical.

+_In the case of [Equal], we only know that the two objects are equal in terms of the supplied comparer delegates for UID and Version.
+This doesn't rule out the possibility that other properties could differ.
+Out of an abundance of caution, both versions are preserved and returned leaving it to the user's discretion whether or not to apply additional validation._

 ___